Disruptive Approaches for Next Generation Machine Translation

 The primordial element needed to launch MT for a language is the set of terms in that language, and how those terms map to other languages.
-While this article is not the place to discuss the details, it is important to mention that 2019 marks the launch of systems within Kamusi to intake data from users for any of the roughly 7000 languages identified with ISO 639-3 code designations.
+While this article is not the place to discuss the details (Yakutsk was a better venue), it is important to mention that 2019 marks the launch of systems within Kamusi to intake data from users for any of the roughly 7000 languages identified with ISO 639-3 code designations.
 Users contribute equivalent expressions for their language from concepts associated with specific English definitions, from Wordnet, Wiktionary, and a variety of other sources.
 The relationships between words are encoded numerically; we prompt the user with a linguistic representation of the term, e.g. dry (not wet) or dry (not boring), but underneath we are asking them for equivalents for k-1112 or k-2346, and converting their response for each spelling/meaning unit in Piedmontese or Potawatomi to its own unique smurf.
 Answers are validated through a consensus model.
 Each validated term becomes part of a Data Unified Concept Knowledge Set (DUCKS) that is linked as numerical data across languages, so a term that is contributed in reference to English is automatically aligned to the expression of that same idea in all other languages.

 At the time of release of Teach You Backwards, Kamusi has five active tools, with more under development, for acquiring and validating terms and additional lexical data from the public for any of the roughly 7000 languages with ISO 639-3 codes [if you are reading this bracketed text, the tools are available on Android and iPhone, but have not yet been implemented on the Web]: